ameekSinghUniversityAcc/ECE444-F2023-Lab5/README.md

 **Note:** The following con is based on my understanding of the "Final Comments" in the lab 5 slides (see: https://q.utoronto.ca/courses/324733/files/folder/Lab/Slides?preview=28310824

-- Tests can fail easily if not written well: If the test is not written well, we might see a possibility where the test could pass when it should not, or can easily be made to fail by unrelated changes.
+- Tests can fail easily if not written well: If the test is not written well, there can be a possibility where the test could pass when it should not, or can easily be made to fail by unrelated changes.